 Graphic design is a really interesting field that every brand needs to create its visual presence, whether offline and online.
 That makes it a highly demanded skill in the market.

-There are many courses which offer graphic design training on Coursera; different institutes such as the University of Colorado Boulder and CALARTS.
-There are also more courses on Udemy that you can check here.
+There are many courses which offer graphic design training on Coursera, including different institutes such as the University of Colorado Boulder and CALARTS.

-WordPress is a popular content management system, one that many businesses use to build their websites and/or blogs.
+WordPress is a popular content management system, one that many businesses use to build their websites and blogs.
 Its popularity is due to its ease of use and its efficiency.

 Learners don’t need to have previous coding experience with HTML or CSS to begin, but it certainly helps if they do.
 Your current employees can quickly take on this new skill and you can have your website up and running.